 When the Partnership invests in a tax-exempt mortgage revenue bond which is collateralized by a multifamily property, the Partnership will evaluate the entity which owns the property financed by the tax-exempt mortgage revenue bond to determine if it is a VIE as defined by the ASC on consolidations.
 The ASC on consolidations is a complex standard that requires significant analysis and judgment.
 If it is determined that the entity is a VIE, the Partnership will then evaluate if it is the primary beneficiary of such VIE, by determining whether the Partnership will absorb the majority of the VIE's expected losses, receive a majority of the VIE's residual returns, or both.
 If the Partnership determines itself to be the primary beneficiary of the VIE, then the assets, liabilities and financial results of the related multifamily property will be consolidated in the Partnership's financial statements.
 As a result of such consolidation, the tax-exempt or taxable debt financing provided by the Partnership to such consolidated VIE will be eliminated as part of the consolidation process.
 However, the Partnership will continue to receive interest and principal payments on such debt and these payments will retain their characterization as either tax-exempt or taxable interest for income tax reporting purposes.
 Since the Partnership has no legal ownership of the VIEs, creditors of the VIEs have no recourse to the Partnership.
-In December 2008, the FASB issued pre-codification guidance in FASB Staff Position No. FAS 140-4 and FIN 46(R)-8.
-Disclosures by Public Entities (Enterprises) about Transfers of Financial Assets and Interests in Variable Interest Entities.
-On July 1, 2009, this guidance was codified into ASC 860-10.
-Transfers and Servicing, ("ASC 860-10").
-This guidance was issued in advance of the finalization of other proposed amendments to ASC 860-10 and ASC 810-10 and requires additional disclosures about transfers of financial assets and about an entity's involvement with variable interest entities.
-Pursuant to ASC 860-10-65, Transition Related to FSB FAS 140-4 and FIN 46(R)-8, Disclosures by Public Entities (Enterprises) about Transfers of Financial Assets and Interests in Variable Interest Entities.
-The Company was required to adopt ASC 860-10 for financial statements issued for reporting periods ending after December 15, 2008.
-Adoption of ASC 860-10 affects disclosures only and therefore has no impact on the Company's financial condition, results of operations or cash flows.
-See Note 4 for further discussion.
+In December 2008, the FASB issued pre-codification guidance in FASB Staff Position No. FAS 140-4 and FIN 46(R)-8, Disclosures by Public Entities (Enterprises) about Transfers of Financial Assets and Bout an entity's involvement with variable Interest Entities.
+Pursuant to ASC 860-10 and ASC 860-10, Transfers and Servicing, ("ASC 860-10").
+This guidance was issued in advance of the finalization of other proposed amendments to ASC 860-10 and ASC 810-10 and requires additional disclosures about transfers of financial assets and about an entity's involvement with variable interest in Variable Interest